 The Master of Arts in Teaching–TESOL program starts three times throughout the year (January, May and September).
 Applications are accepted and reviewed on a rolling basis, and we are happy to help you throughout the application process so that you can be considered for your preferred start date.

 A bachelor’s degree or its recognized equivalent from an accredited institution

 A superior scholastic record, normally above a 3.0 GPA

-- The ability to communicate effectively (both written and verbal) as demonstrated by academic performance and/or professional experience
+Effective communication skills (both written and verbal) as demonstrated by academic performance and/or professional experience

 Letters of Recommendation

 A minimum of two letters of recommendation are required.
 Ideally, one letter should come from a supervisor who can comment on significant professional and/or teaching contributions the student has made and one letter from a faculty member or academic leader who can describe the student’s ability to perform well in a demanding graduate-level program.

 Sealed, official academic transcripts must be sent directly from all postsecondary institutions students have attended, including any community college coursework.
 Please send all transcripts to: